 Grantees should expect to produce updated geospatial data with every invoice and/or progress report.
 It is highly recommended that applicants properly budget to procure a GIS specialist to provide required geospatial data throughout the life of the grant.
-Some reported project information will be made publicly available on the CARB website, CAL FIRE website, and provided from CalMAPPER to CNRA and Wildfire and Forest Resilience Task Force for inclusion in the [Interagency Treatment Dashboard](#).
-Actual Job and Job Training Outcomes.
-All Forest Health grantees must report regularly to CAL FIRE on all jobs directly associated with the implementation of grant activities, including jobs provided by contractors and subcontractors (unless an exception applies).
-Job training outcomes that the grant project supported and that result in a formal credential must also be included.
-This reporting is due April 30th and October 31st.
+Some reported project information will be made publicly available on the CA Climate Bond website, CAL FIRE website, and provided from CalMAPPER to CNRA and Wildfire and Forest Resilience Task Force for inclusion in the [Interagency Treatment Dashboard](#).